RishabhDevSahu/aerofit-eda-case-study/README.md

 # 🏃‍♂️ AeroFit Customer Analysis — Descriptive Statistics & Probability

 ## 🎯 Overview
-This project analyzes **AeroFit treadmill customer data** to uncover demographic patterns, product preferences, and probability-based insights.
+This project analyzes AeroFit treadmill customer data to identify purchase patterns, demographic segmentation, and conditional probability trends.
-The objective is to help AeroFit improve **product positioning, marketing strategy, and customer recommendations**.
+The goal is to help AeroFit optimize **product targeting, marketing strategies, and customer experience**.

 ---

 ## 🧩 Problem Statement

-AeroFit wants to:
+AeroFit aims to:

-- Understand customer characteristics across treadmill models.
+- Understand customer characteristics for different treadmill models.
-- Identify trends using descriptive statistics and visual analytics.
+- Identify patterns using descriptive statistics and visual analysis.
-- Explore relationships between variables such as **age, gender, income, and treadmill selection**.
+- Explore how **age, gender, income, and usage preferences** relate to model selection.
-- Use **conditional probability & contingency tables** to determine how one factor influences purchase decisions.
+- Use **contingency tables and conditional probability** to determine behavior-driven product choices.

 ---